-Michael J. Cramer Concurrent Assistant Professional Specialist
+Michael J. Cramer Concurrent Associate Professor of the Practice

 - Assistant Director, UNDERC-East 2007-Present

 - Adjunct Assistant Professor, University of Cincinnati 2005-2006

 - B.A., Earlham College 1994

 - Cramer, M. J. 2019.
 Of mice and maples.
 Frontiers in Ecology and the Environment, 17:322.
 DOI: 10.1002/fee.2081

 - Flagel, D. G., G. E. Belovsky, M. J. Cramer, D. E. Beyer Jr., and K. E. Robertson.
 Fear and loathing in a Great Lakes forest: cascading effects of wolf vs. coyote competition.
 Journal of Mammalogy.98:77-84.

 - Cramer, M. J. 2016.
 Considerations for use of vertebrates in field studies.
 Pages 199-223 in Suckow, M. and K. L. Stewart (eds.), Principles of Animal Research for Graduate and Undergraduate Students.
 Elsevier Academic Publishing.

 - Ridenhour, B., and M. J. Cramer.
 2015.
 A new technique to differentiate Peromyscus species in the field.
 Conservation Genetics Resources, 7:29—31.

 - Cramer.
 M. J. 2014.
 Seeds of doubt: feeding preferences of white-footed deer mice (Peromyscus leucopus noveboracensis) and woodland deer mice (Peromyscus maniculatis gracilis) on maple (Genus Acer) seeds.
 Canadian Journal of Zoology, 92: 771—776.